Sole Proprietorship Compliance

 Consequences of Non-Compliance

-Non-compliance with tax, legal, or regulatory requirements can lead to:
+Non-compliance with tax, legal, or regulatory requirements — whether for a sole proprietorship or when considering annual compliance for company structures — can lead to:

 Why Choose Kanakkupillai for Proprietorship Compliance Services?

-- End-to-End Compliance Support: Our team of experts handle everything from TDS, GST, and EPF filings to tax audits.
+• End-to-End Compliance Support: Our team of experts handles everything from TDS, GST, and EPF filings to tax audits.

 Ensure your Proprietorship remains compliant with all legal and tax regulations.
 Contact us today for professional assistance and stress-free compliance management!